-There is nothing like yoga for creating positivity in your life.
+There are so many different types of yoga.
+And that’s a good thing because there’s nothing like yoga for creating positivity in your life.

 Trouble is, how do you know which type of yoga is best for you?

 There are many different types of yoga.
 And each of them is right for a specific type of person.

 In this guide you will discover the best type of yoga for you as an individual.